-SETH chip would be used to recombine the data.
+Placing SETH chips on both sides of an information bus will increase the reliability of the bus and make it harder for information thieves to tap the information thereon.
+For example, one SETH chip may interface with an 8-bit data bus and send 16 bits to the other end, where another SETH chip would be used to recombine the data.
 The security of the bus results from the difficulty to decipher the information.
-The coding matrices used in SETH can be changed at frequent intervals to make deciphering still more difficult.
+The coding matrices ("secret keys") used in SETH can be changed at frequent intervals to make deciphering still more difficult.
 The bus is highly fault-tolerant since the original information may be reconstructed from any two of the four groups of nibbles available on the bus.

-In [7], IDA has been used in routing packets on cubebased architectures.
+In [Rabin:87], IDA has been used in routing packets on cube-based architectures.
 The suggested technique is fully described in that paper.
 An obvious extension of this work would be to consider network topologies other than the n-cube.
-Also, fine tuning the routing algorithms to the system parameters^(f) is another interesting problem.
+Also, fine tuning the routing algorithms to the system parameters4 is another interesting problem.